zarnazhadi/hippocampus_TFs/README.md

 This repository includes:
 1. Python scripts extracting and formatting data from an online GTEX dataset (https://storage.googleapis.com/gtex_analysis_v8/annotations/GTEx_Analysis_v8_Annotations_SampleAttributesDS.txt)
+2. .csv files with the formatted dataset and other relevant data
-2. Python scripts computing the median of TF expression per tissue type
+3. Python scripts computing the median of TF expression per tissue type
-3. R scripts to visualise data using statistical tests and graphs
+4. R scripts to visualise data using statistical tests and graphs